dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 ## Custom Overlay
 The foundation of [Dialogs](#dialog) and [Drawers](#drawer) are `Overlays`.
 It is possible to define a custom one using the method `showOverlay()` in the `workbench`.
-The defined overlay will be stacked on a `Glass pane`.
+The defined overlay will be stacked on a `GlassPane`.

     workbench.showOverlay(
         Region overlay,  // The overlay to be shown